-During construction, surface water and sediment may be monitored to verify these media are not adversely impacted by the remediation activities.
-To the extent practicable and consistent with engineering best practices, capped and excavated/backfilled areas will be revegetated with species native to New Jersey.
-For areas on GSNWR, to the extent practicable and consistent with engineering best practices, restoration will align with the 2014 GSNWR CCP and will be conducted in consultation with USFWS.
-The woody habitat loss and impact on wetlands are proportional to the size of the area capped, and therefore are much greater for Soil Alternative 5 than for Soil Alternatives 3 or 4.
+During construction, surface water and sediment will be monitored to verify these media are not adversely impacted by the remediation activities.
+Capped and excavated/backfilled areas will be revegetated with species native to New Jersey.
+All activity on the GSNWR will be coordinated with USFWS through the GSNWR Manager to ensure the remedy complies with ARARs relating to management of the GSNWR and the wilderness area, as well as the 2014 GSNWR CCP.

+In addition to capping the landfill, the following options for dealing with areas outside the landfill with contaminated soil or surface debris are considered as part of this alternative:

+Alternative 5a: Excavation of contaminated soil and surface debris in the APCs and Surface Debris Area beyond the landfill area and consolidation on the landfill area prior to capping;

+Alternative 5b: Excavation of contaminated soil and surface debris in the APCs and Surface Debris Area beyond the landfill area and disposal off-site;

+Alternative 5c: Capping contaminated soil and surface debris in the APCs and Surface Debris Area beyond the landfill area.

 6.5.1 Overall Protection of Human Health and the Environment

-Human Health Protection: This alternative employs capping of the entire landfill, removal of contaminated soil from APCs outside the landfill footprint, and Site controls using a fence with signage and institutional controls (e.g., Site Use restrictions), which will significantly reduce the potential for direct human exposure to contaminated soil and thus provide excellent human health protection.
+Human Health Protection: This alternative employs capping of the entire landfill, removal or capping of contaminated soil and surface debrisfrom APCs outside the landfill footprint, and Site controls using a fence with signage and institutional controls (e.g., Site Use restrictions), which will significantly reduce the potential for direct human exposure to contaminated soil and thus provide excellent human health protection.
 Overall, this alternative meets the NCP criterion for human health protection.

 Environmental Protection: The results of the BERA indicate that exposures to COPECs in the environmental media at the Site do not pose an ecological concern for most of the evaluated receptors and that there is a low potential risk for vermivorous birds and mammals.
 Implementation of this alternative would reduce ecological risks posed by COPECs by up to 99% (Appendix C).
 As was the case for the other alternatives, some of the calculated post remedy risks were slightly above a risk quotient threshold of 1, but most of the risks are at or near those found in reference areas and/or within the bounds of the uncertainty in the risk calculations.
-Under this alternative, however, the existing ecological habitats of the landfill surface, such as the old field habitat, mature tree stands, and wetlands (18 acres) would be eliminated and replaced with maintained grassy areas, which have lower ecological value than the existing habitats outside of the exposed fill areas.
-In addition, some small areas of potential habitat for the federally threatened and State endangered bog turtle and blue-spotted salamander, as well as mature trees that are potential roosting habitat for the federally threatened and State endangered Indiana bat would be lost permanently from their current location, though wetlands could be replaced at another location at the Site or off-Site.
-Overall, given habitat and species disturbances, the overall net ecological benefit of implementing Alternative 5 is less than Alternatives 3 and 4.
-Capped and excavated/backfilled areas will be revegetated with species native to New Jersey.
-For areas on the GSNWR, to the extent practicable and consistent with engineering best practices, restoration will align with the 2014 GSNWR CCP and will be conducted in consultation with USFWS.
+Vegetative species would be selected and planted on the surface of the cap to promote improved wildlife habitat.
+The existing vegetation on the landfill area consists primarily of invasive species of marginal wildlife habitat value.
+In addition, natural conditions would be restored under Alternatives 5a and 5b in areas where contaminated soil and surface debris are removed by planting native species and any impacts to habitat for the federally threatened and State endangered bog turtle and blue-spotted salamander would be mitigated.
+Some mature trees that are potential roosting habitat for the federally threatened and State endangered Indiana bat could be lost permanently from their current location.
+All activity on the GSNWR will be coordinated with USFWS through the GSNWR Manager to ensure the remedy complies with ARARs relating to management of the GSNWR and the wilderness area, as well as the 2014 GSNWR CCP.
 Overall, this alternative meets the NCP criterion for environmental protection.

 6.5.2 Compliance with ARARs